-A personal best that ranks amongst the best weight throw marks in the nation led to Abi Wohlgemuth being named GPAC Women's Indoor Field Athlete of the Week.
+A season best toss in the shot put led to Abigail Gerber being named the GPAC Women's Outdoor Field Athlete of the Week.
+Gerber ranks No. 3 nationally in the shot put.

 The small town boy from Imperial, Neb., has big time game.
 Cody Williams first came on Concordia's radar after a chance encounter.
 It hasn't taken long for Williams to become one of Concordia's brightest stars.